 The input files listed above are read into the MOVES program as database files.
 The input database folders in Table 6 below contain the database files used for each county and year modeled using MOVES2014 for this conformity analysis.
-The results of the MOVES model are stored in the output database "Conf15_out".
+The results of the MOVES model are stored in the output database "Conf15a_out" for Box Elder, Tooele, and all other areas for analysis year 2019; and "Conf15b_out" for all other areas for analysis years 2024, 2034, and 2040.